 Accountability, Adaptability, Autonomy, Commitment, Competence, Collaboration, Courage, Customer Value, Devotion, Discipline, Efficiency, Exploration, Experience (Empiricism), Focus, Growth, Learning, Openness, Optimism, Ownership, Purpose, Quality, Respect, Responsibility, Simplicity, Transparency

-- Value exploration: Establish mechanisms to continuously explore and bring high value opportunities to the attention of the organization.
+- Sensing mechanisms: Establish mechanisms to continuously explore and bring high value opportunities to the attention of the organization.
 Maintain a portfolio of high value exploration jobs.

-- Value driven short PDCA: Plan, do (build), check (review), and act (adjust/pivot) iteratively and in short cycles — at both job portfolio and job level — in order to ensure delivering max value and minimizing waste.
-Plan: Assess value and resource requirements of the jobs to be done frequently.
+- Short PDCA cycle: Plan, do (build), check (review), and act (adjust/pivot) iteratively and in short cycles — at both job portfolio and job level — in order to ensure delivering max value and minimizing waste.
+Assess value and resource requirements of the jobs to be done frequently.
 Plan work and resources in short cycles and ensure maximizing total value for customer (minimizing cost of delay (CoD) in value).
 Value is created when customers use and benefit from a product or service.
-Do: Build iteratively and in short cycles in order to minimize risk of scrap or rework.
-Check & act: Frequently review the output with customers and consider changing direction whenever it is evident that the final output will create less or no value.
+Build iteratively and in short cycles in order to minimize risk of scrap or rework.
+Frequently review the output with customers and consider changing direction whenever it is evident that the final output will create less or no value.
 Scrapping the initial work done is better than scrapping all the work.

 - Transparency: Transparency balances autonomy.
 Make strategy and all business related data visible to everyone.
 Visually manage the work so that both the progress and the contribution of the team (performance) becomes visible to every one.
 In this way the need for reporting and formal progress review meetings is eliminated.

-- Quality focus: Continuous attention to technical excellence and good design enhances quality, and quality enhances agility in the long term.
+- First time quality: Continuous attention to technical excellence and good design enhances quality, and quality enhances agility in the long term.
 When a team prioritizes speed over quality, it starts taking easy but limited solutions.
 Limited solutions can save the day but may create too many limitations for future.
 First-time-quality prevents many wastes.

 - Continuous learning & growth: All members must assume a ‘growth mindset’ in the face of problems while working.
 They should perceive failure as an opportunity to grow.
 While working, it is important to ask ‘how?’ questions more instead of ‘why?’ questions.
 And it is important to reserve time and space for reflecting how the work is done?
 Then comes the turn of ‘why?’ questions.